algorandfoundation/algokit-utils-ts/docs/README.md

   - [**Client management**](./capabilities/client.md) - Creation of (auto-retry) algod, indexer and kmd clients against various networks resolved from environment or specified configuration, and creation of other API clients (e.g. TestNet Dispenser API and app clients)
   - [**Account management**](./capabilities/account.md) - Creation, use, and management of accounts including mnemonic, rekeyed, multisig, transaction signer ([useWallet](https://github.com/TxnLab/use-wallet) for dApps and Atomic Transaction Composer compatible signers), idempotent KMD accounts and environment variable injected
   - [**Algo amount handling**](./capabilities/amount.md) - Reliable, explicit, and terse specification of microAlgo and Algo amounts and safe conversion between them
-  - [**Transaction management**](./capabilities/transaction.md) - Ability to construct and send single and atomically grouped transactions with consistent and highly configurable semantics, including configurable control of transaction notes, logging, fees, validity, signing, and sending behaviour
+  - [**Transaction management**](./capabilities/transaction.md) - Ability to construct, simulate and send transactions with consistent and highly configurable semantics, including configurable control of transaction notes, logging, fees, validity, signing, and sending behaviour
 - **Higher-order use cases**
   - [**Asset management**](./capabilities/asset.md) - Creation, transfer, destroying, opting in and out and managing Algorand Standard Assets
   - [**Typed application clients**](./capabilities/typed-app-clients.md) - Type-safe application clients that are [generated](https://github.com/algorandfoundation/algokit-cli/blob/main/docs/features/generate.md#1-typed-clients) from ARC-0032 application spec files and allow you to intuitively and productively interact with a deployed app, which is the recommended way of interacting with apps and builds on top of the following capabilities: